opeomiwade/interview_exercise/README.md

 We'd love to hear about
 * How you would go about implementing the solution

   The first thing I did when it came to implementing the functionality for update tags and find message with tags, was look through the codebase.
-I wanted to ensure I had an             understanding of teh codebase and what the various methods in the DAOs, DTOs and Service layer were responsible for , so I could make informed decisions on what methods would help me implement my solution.
+I wanted to ensure I had an             understanding of the codebase and what the various methods in the DAOs, DTOs and Service layer were responsible for , so I could make informed decisions on what methods would help me implement my solution.

+  I made changes to the `ChatMessage` and `ChatMessageModel` classes in the `message.model.ts` and `message.entity.ts` files respectively.
+  I added an optional tags property to allow tags to be added to the messages.

-  After reading through the code base, I began implementing the functionality for find tags and update tags methods.
-I ensurec tags for the message were kept at message level to ensure that they were different from the tags used for conversations.
-I also made used of the `throwForbiddenErrorIfNotAuthorized()` method to ensure only users with valid permissions can update/add/remove tags on the message.
-All teh business logic for the updates tags was handled in the `message.logic.ts` file, I ensured to check if the user wanted add new tags or wanted to removed tags via providing an two array params in the method defintion.
-A `tagsToRemove` and `tags` array parameters, both are optional, therefore if tagsToRemove id provided when the method is called the `message.logic.ts`(service layer) `updateTags()` method handles the logic for removing tags and then passes the updated tags to `message.data.ts`(DAO) to persist the change and same goes for if the `tags` is provided in the method call.
+  After reading through the codebase, I began implementing the functionality for the `findTags` and `updateTags` methods.
+I ensured tags for the message were kept at the message level to ensure that they were different from the tags used for conversations.
+I also made use of the `throwForbiddenErrorIfNotAuthorized()` method to ensure only users with valid permissions can update/add/remove tags on the message.
+All the business logic for updating tags was handled in the `message.logic.ts` file.
+I ensured to check if the user wanted to add new tags or remove tags by providing two array parameters in the method definition: a `tagsToRemove` and a `tags` array, both of which are optional.
+Therefore, if `tagsToRemove` is provided when the method is called, the `message.logic.ts` (service layer) `updateTags()` method handles the logic for removing tags and then passes the updated tags to
+  `message.data.ts`(DAO) to persist the changes, and the same goes for if the `tags` parameter is provided in the method call.

-  The find message with tags was implemented using the mongodb `$in` operator to create a query. `{ tags: { $in: tags } }`, if the tags field in the document contains values that are match any of the values in provided tags array parameter then add the document to the result.
-All messages are the transformed using `chatMessagToObject()` and then returned.
-The
+  The findMessagesWithTags method was implemented using the MongoDB $in operator to create a query: `{ tags: { $in: tags } }`.
+If the tags field in the document contains values that match any of the values in the provided tags array parameter, then the document is added to the result.
+All messages are then transformed using chatMessageToObject() and returned.
-  `message.logic.ts` method just check user is authorized for   the action and call the DAO method.
+  The corresponding `message.logic.ts` method checks if a user is authorized for the action and calls the DAO method to retrieve the messages.

-  After implementing the methods, I proceeded to write unit tests for both and made necessary changes to my implementations when test failed.
+  After implementing these methods, I wrote unit tests to validate their functionality.
+I made necessary adjustments to the implementations based on the test results to ensure correctness and reliability.

 * What problems you might encounter

-    The main challenge was my unfamiliarity with jest, I did not understand the syntax initially but I was able to grasp it quickly after looking through multiple tests as I have experience using another testing framework JUnit in Java, which follows similar principles.
+  The main challenge was my unfamiliarity with `jest`, I did not understand the syntax initially, but I was able to grasp it quickly after looking through multiple tests as I have experience using another testing framework, `JUnit` in Java, which follows similar principles.
 It made it easier for me to understand it.

 * How you would go about testing

-    I wrote unit tests for my newly implememnted find tags and update tags method to ensure they perist as they should.
-To test the business logic for both methods, I would have written tests for the business logic methods to ensure they work as they should.
-This is ometjing I am yet to do but plan on doing.
+  I wrote unit tests for my newly implememented find tags and update tags method to ensure they persist changes to tags and the query can correctly retrieve documents with the specified tags.

+  To test the corresponding methods in the `message.logic.ts`, I wrote unit tests unit tests to validate that only authorized users are allowed to perform actions.
+  I tested that the remove tags and add/update tags logic works properly based on method parameters provided.
+I also tested that both method threw `ForbiddenError` when they were supposed to.

 * What you might do differently

-  The main thing I would have done differently is taking a test driven development approach rather than iterative development.I would have written the tests first before jumping into the implementation of teh functionality.
-It would have helped me identify issues wth my solution earlier on and potentially have sped up the implementation process.
+  The main thing I would have done differently is taking a test driven development approach rather than iterative development approach.I would have written the tests first before jumping into the implementation of the functionality.
+I feel it would have helped me identify issues with my solutions earlier on and potentially have sped up the implementation process.

 # Additional